All posts

 A concrete rebar calculator is a material takeoff tool.
 It helps estimate how many bars, how many linear feet, how many 20 ft sticks, and how much rebar weight or material cost may be needed before a concrete slab, garage floor, footing, driveway pad, or shed base is quoted.

+Use the Rebar Spacing Calculator to turn an approved maximum spacing into grid bars, actual spacing, linear feet, stock sticks, approximate weight, chair count, and material cost.
 Use this guide to turn slab dimensions, bar spacing, edge clearance, stock length, and waste into a practical rebar quantity.
+Use the Concrete Slab Calculator reinforcement takeoff for a live slab grid, stick-count, and quote-scope worksheet.
 Use the Concrete Slab Calculator for concrete volume, the Concrete Footing Calculator for footing yardage, and the Concrete Garage Slab Calculator for garage slab cubic yards and bag counts.
+If you need to compare concrete and steel as one budget line, use the Reinforced Concrete Cost per Cubic Yard Guide.
+For a small pad-specific reinforcement check, use the Concrete Pad Rebar Spacing Guide to compare grid spacing, chairs, laps, edge clearance, mesh, and fiber scope.

 This page does not design reinforcement.
 Rebar size, spacing, cover, laps, dowels, chairs, and inspection requirements should follow the project drawing, local code, or a qualified professional.